bevy-cheatbook/bevy-cheatbook/src/platforms/wasm/cargo-make.md

 rustup target add wasm32-unknown-unknown
 ```

-You also need to install `wasm-pack`.
+You also need to install `cargo-make`.
 You can do that using `cargo`:

 ```shell
 cargo install cargo-make